space-concordia-robotics/robotics-prototype/robot/demos/RosArduinoBlinkLed/README.md

 - `rostopic pub toggle_led std_msgs/Empty --once`

 Or can also run the python script `blinkLED.py`.
-Just make sure to create a new virtual environment (because there were some issues trying to get it to work with our current one):

-- `virtualenv -p python3 test`
-- `. test/bin/activate`
-- `pip install pyyaml`
-- `pip install rospkg`
-- `pip install click`

 Now you should be good to run the python publisher script, which will toggle the LED when the you press 't', and exit the program on 'q':

 - `./blinkLED.py`

-[This link](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers) was useful in figuring out how to get 'er done.

-Note that you will most probably have to delete and recreate your virtual environment folder again for this to work.
+NOTE: to run this script with no errors, you will most probably have to delete and recreate your virtual environment folder again for this to work.

+[This link](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers) was useful in figuring out how to this part done.

+### Multiple machines

 I was able to test running on multiple machines over the same network by configuring the machines as such: